 The Bay is rich with wildlife but a lot of it is not that visible, Unlike a few miles down the coast in Big Sur.
 Most of the visible animals are the big predators of the vast fish and crustation populations supported by the bay.

-Pelicans, Really Fat Seagulls, Sea lions, Dolphin, Great White Sharks…although you would be astoundingly lucky to see one!
+Pelicans, Really Fat Seagulls, Sea lions, dolphins, Great White Sharks…although you would be astoundingly lucky to see one!

 Trust us even on Warm Days it can be FREEZING out there.
-Don’t think you will be OK in shorts and tee shirt just because you are fine at the dock. once the wind chill and exposure kick it’s not long until you are shivering!
+Don’t think you will be OK in shorts and a tee-shirt just because you are fine at the dock. once the wind chill and exposure kick it’s not long until you are shivering!